niharikasingh70052-del/student-management-system-cpp/README.md

 C++ beginners
 Academic practical projects

+🔷Main Objective
+The main objective of this project is to:
+Understand the implementation of linked lists in C++

+Perform dynamic memory management

+Compare Singly and Doubly Linked Lists

+Manage student records efficiently

 Working of the Project
 The program starts with a main menu where the user chooses:
 1.Singly Linked List